 This project was developed in April and May 2018 as a site-specific project in the warehouse occupied by the Triple 9 festival, a new interdisciplinary arts festival that offers pay-what-you-can space to participating artists.
 For the first iteration of zephyr, presented on May 20 + 21, the piece was (almost entirely) viewed by an audience that watched from outside of a room as performers lived out the stories and memories of their characters within this contained space.
 I then adapted zephyr for the stage on June 10th at WaxWorks, a movement-based artist showcase held at Triskelion Arts in Greenpoint, Brooklyn.

-Kelsey Burns, Tasha Hess-Neustadt (Triple 9 Festival), Rina Espiritu, Simonne Hill, Stephanie Queiroz (Triskelion Arts), Yasmin Venable
+Performed by Kelsey Burns, Tasha Hess-Neustadt (Triple 9 Festival), Rina Espiritu, Simonne Hill, Stephanie Queiroz (Triskelion Arts), Yasmin Venable

 Live music by: Adam O'Farrill, David Acevedo (Triskelion Arts Performance only)